Canadian National Railway: Contraction and expansion since privatization

+After losing the battle against CP for the purchase of KCS, in hearings before the STB for the CP-KCS merger, CN filed a plan to acquire the KCS line linking Kansas City with Springfield, IL, St. Louis, MO and East St. Louis, IL, the former Gateway Western, tie it to its former IC Gilman Subdivision, and thus create a new corridor between Kansas City and St. Louis with Michigan and Eastern Canada, bypassing Chicago, and which, according to the plan presented by CN, divert 80,000 long haul-truck shipments to rail annually.
+A few months later, CN resigned its intentions to purchase the Springfield Line in order to try to obtain trackage rights on the line, always with the same intention of creating the corridor proposed in the original plan to purchase the line filed with the STB.
+Both the initial plan to purchase the line and the subsequent plan to acquire trackage rights included the execution of corridor improvement works, valued at more than US$250 million.
+The STB would ultimately reject plans submitted by CN to operate on the Springfield Line.

+Due to a failure to reach an agreement with the Teamsters Canada Rail Conference Canadian National's Canadian operations, along with those of CPKC, shut down from August 22, 2024 as the companies engaged in a lockout.

+In December 2023, CN set to acquire the Iowa Northern Railway (IANR) with the proposition to be reviewed by the Surface Transportation Board (STB).
+On January 14, 2025, the STB approved the CN acquisition of the Iowa Northern Railway.

 CN today

 Since the company operates in two countries, CN maintains some corporate distinction by having its U.S. lines incorporated under the Delaware-domiciled Grand Trunk Corporation for legal purposes; however, the entire company in both Canada and the U.S. operates under CN, as can be seen in its locomotive and rail car repainting programs.

-Since the Illinois Central purchase in 1998 CN has been increasingly focused on running a "scheduled freight railroad/railway."
+Since the Illinois Central purchase in 1998, CN has been increasingly focused on running a "scheduled freight railroad/railway".
 This has resulted in improved shipper relations, as well as reduced the need for maintaining pools of surplus locomotives and freight cars.
 CN has also undertaken a rationalization of its existing track network by removing double track sections in some areas and extending passing sidings in other areas.

 CN is also a rail industry leader in the employment of radio-control (R/C) for switching locomotives in yards, resulting in reductions to the number of yard workers required.
 CN has frequently been touted in recent years within North American rail industry circles as being the most-improved railroad in terms of productivity and the lowering of its operating ratio, acknowledging the fact the company is becoming increasingly profitable.
 Due to the rising popularity of ethanol, shuttle trains, and mineral commodities, CN Rail Service is increasing in popularity.

+In 2011, the company was added to the Dow Jones Sustainability World Index.